nycto-auris/nycto-auris/Trading/TradingRules_Manifesto.md

 - No tiered entries for day trade plans because its gambling on weaker setups.
 - Positive signs on MACD daily is required for a good setup.
 - Do not check you account balance until after close.
-- No trades during lunch hours unless its highest vol of the day.
+- No trades between 11:30AM-2PM CST unless its highest vol of the day.
 - make sure you are not trading out of boredom.
 - Don't take a trade just to hit a certain daily profit or a certain number of trades per day.
 Wait for good setups.
 Don't force it.
 - Play the game for the games sake.
 The numbers don't matter.
 Play the charts.